 The key premise is that not all lenders share the same information about borrowers.
-Lenders that have lent to a firm in the past have acquired private information over the course of this relationship that is unknown to other lenders.
+Lenders who have lent to a firm in the past have acquired private information over the course of this relationship that is unknown to other lenders.
 I dub this difference in information across lenders the information gap.
 The information gap affects credit reallocation through the following key channel: because lenders have private information about their existing borrowers, they are able to selectively choose which relationships to end when faced with a shock that forces them to reduce lending.
-This "cherry-picking" implies that borrowers whose relationship ended face stigma: potential new pricing (Santos, 2011), loan contract strictness (Murfin, 2012).
+This "cherry-picking" implies that borrowers whose relationship ended face stigma: potential new lenders are wary that these borrowers are of lower quality.
+This negative signal makes it difficult for borrowers to switch lenders and the information gap leads to imperfect credit reallocation.